chrishah/pyScaf-docker/README.md

 -t 6 -f genome.illumina.fasta -n reads.fastq.gz -o Illumina.MinION.pyscaf
 ```

 You can also enter the container environment and work within it.
-All executables, e.g. `run_BUSCO.py`, `generate_plots.py`, are in the `PATH`.
+All executables, e.g. `pyScaf.py`, `lastal`, are in the `PATH`.
 ```bash
 $ docker run -it --rm --net=host -v $(pwd):/home/working -w /home/working chrishah/pyscaf-docker /bin/bash
 ```